sh-maxim/ss/README.md

 features/psiblast  -- saved input psiblast features with PSSM profiles from the 1st and 2nd rounds
                       (example.mtx.1 and exammple.mtx.2)
-features/hhm       -- saved input hhm features with HHM parameters (example.hhm1) features/temp      -- includes undeleted temporary files to track down errors for failed input features input              -- includes example.fasta and 4 other sample sequences in FASTA format models             -- trained neural networks for 5 sets of labels each with 10 cross-validation trainings nnpython3          -- symbolic link to locally installed Anaconda Python 3
+features/hhm       -- saved input hhm features with HHM parameters (example.hhm1) features/temp      -- undeleted temporary files to track down errors in failed generation of input features input              -- includes example.fasta and 4 other sample sequences in FASTA format models             -- trained neural networks for 5 sets of labels each with 10 cross-validation trainings nnpython3          -- symbolic link to locally installed Anaconda Python 3